wbotelhos/raty/README.md

 targetText  : ''                                             // Default text setted on target.
-targetType  : 'hint'                                         // Option to choose if target will receive hint o 'score' type. width       : undefined                                      // Manually adjust the width for the project.
+targetType  : 'hint'                                         // Option to choose if target will receive hint o 'score' type. width       : undefined                                      // Manually adjust the width for the project. starType    : 'img'                                          // The type of the star, img as default, could also be whatever element
 ```

 ## Usage